The Family Dog

 While you’re thinking about that, I wanted to relay a recent experience.

 I was walking our neighbourhood recently with our doggo, Ollie, when we were blindsided by an aggressive male dog that burst through his electric fence.
 He went straight at Ollie.
-I managed to fend the intruder off by kicking and yelling at him.
+I managed to fend the intruder off by kicking and yelling.
 Apart from a young, adolescent boy who tried in vain to call him back, the adult owners were nowhere in sight.
 Fortunately, Ollie was unhurt.
 Even still, the incident was traumatic.
 I chalked it up as an anomaly, but reluctantly made the decision to invest in some pepper spray.

 When I returned later that afternoon there was a long delay after ringing the doorbell.
 I was about to walk away when the husband opened the door.
 My presence seemed like an unwanted interruption, even when I recounted what happened.
 I handed him the sheet of paper I’d prepared with a number of training opportunities, websites and phone numbers, and left, feeling a little sorry for their dog.
 I speculated that little of what I recommended would be followed up on.